 - Social withdrawal: As addiction deepens, people can withdraw from social interactions and relationships.
 This isolation can exacerbate feelings of loneliness and depression, creating a loop that further fuels the addiction.

 There are various side effects associated with taking benzodiazepines.
 These side effects include:

 - Vision Problems

 The biggest risk is addiction and dependency.
-Triazolam and lorazepam are stronger drugs and are likewise the most addictive.
-Withdrawal symptoms from decreasing or stopping use can come on quickly.
+Triazolam and lorazepam are stronger drugs and are, likewise, the most addictive.
+Withdrawal symptoms – more on those below – from decreasing or stopping use can come on quickly.
 Without the right benzo detox, these side effects can continue to grow and become even more problematic.